top of page

 Scribe of human flourishing.

-Diane Kalen-Sukra is a best-selling author, keynote speaker, and internationally recognized civic leadership expert, named a global Top Thinker in Local Government in 2026 by the United Kingdom’s leading organization supporting local government policy and practice, the Local Government Information Unit (LGIU).
+Diane Kalen-Sukra is a best-selling author, keynote speaker, and internationally recognized civic leadership expert, named a global Top Thinker in Local Government in 2026 by the United Kingdom’s leading civic policy and practice institute, the Local Government Information Unit (LGIU) for "catalysing a movement to renew civility and trust in public life."

-She brings thirty years of experience in public service and civic leadership, including her award-winning tenure as a city manager in British Columbia.
-Diane is the founder of Kalen Academy, an online civic leadership institute.
+She brings more than three decades of public service and civic leadership experience, including an award-winning tenure as a city manager in British Columbia.
+Diane is the founder of Kalen Academy, an online civic leadership institute equipping leaders to renew civic culture in their communities.

-Her most popular book, Save Your City: How Toxic Culture Kills Community and What to Do About It calls for a revival of civic values and civic education as key to fostering the type of culture that can sustain us, our democracy and our planet.
+Her books call for a revival of civic values and civic education as key to fostering the kind of culture that can sustain us, our democracy, and our planet.

-As the culmination of a decade-long civility tour that went global, Diane spearheaded and hosted the inaugural Global Civility Summit 2024 titled Tackling Toxicity, Cultivating Civility which brought together 450 of civic leaders from hundreds of cities to share strategies to bridge divides, enhance civil discourse & renew civic culture.
+As the culmination of a decade-long civility tour that went global, Diane spearheaded and hosted the inaugural Global Civility Summit 2024: Tackling Toxicity, Cultivating Civility.
+The summit brought together nearly 500 civic leaders from hundreds of cities to share strategies to bridge divides, enhance civil discourse, and renew civic culture.

 Lead with Civility - 3D_cover_mockup - Danish.png